amr88nzzal/data-structures-and-algorithms/code-challenges-401/zip-lists/Readme.md

 # Challenge Summary
 <!-- Description of the challenge -->
-## **kthFromEnd method: which takes a number (k) as parameter and return the node’s value that is k from the end of the linked list.within the list.**
+## **write a function that takes two linked list as arguments and return a new linked list that is combined between the passed linked lists with a unique order for it**

 ## Whiteboard Process
 <!-- Embedded whiteboard image -->